 During burial the porosity is reduced due to mechanical compaction and precipitation of authigenic minerals.
 Dissolution of unstable minerals (formation of secondary porosity) may counteract some of the porosity reduction.
 The porosity reduction in the Skagerrak Formation is mainly due to carbonate cement and clay minerals.
 The deep burial of the Skagerrak Formation in combination with a high proportion of unstable minerals have lead to abundant clay precipitation.
 Carbonate and clay minerals are also, together with anhydrite important porosity reducing minerals in the Bunter Sandstone Formation.
 The porosity changes in the Gassum Formation are influenced by carbonate cement, precipitation of clay minerals, quartz diagenesis and feldspar dissolution.
-Porosity gain from feldspar dissolution is partly destroyed by authigenic phases growing into th secondary porosity.
-Quartz diagenesis becomes more intensive with burial, as pressure solution of the Haldager Sand Formation is due to its shallow burial mainly related to mechanical compaction.
+Porosity gain from feldspar dissolution is partly destroyed by authigenic phases growing into the secondary porosity.
+Quartz diagenesis becomes more intensive with burial, as pressure solution of detrital quartz leads to abundant precipitation of authigenic quartz.
+The porosity reduction of the Haldager Sand Formation is due to its shallow burial mainly related to mechanical compaction.
 Precipitation of clay minerals (kaolin) played an insignificant role in the porosity reduction.
-The Haldager Sand Formation.
+The Haldager Sand Formation can approximately be considered as a shallow equivalent to the Gassum Formation.